Robust Markov Decision Process: Beyond Rectangularity: Policy evaluation for -rectangular uncertainty set.

-\textbf{Role of $r$-rectangularity.} In the classical MDP framework, one assumes that the decision-maker can independently choose the distributions $\boldsymbol{\pi}_{s}$ across different states.
-This is because the set of stationary Markovian policies $\Pi$ is itself a Cartesian product:
+\textbf{Role of $r$-rectangularity.} In the classical MDP framework, one assumes that the decision maker can independently choose the distributions $\pi_{s}$ across different states.
+This is because the set of stationary policies $\Pi$ is itself a Cartesian product: